-- Support Complete Streets policies and multimodal level of service analysis to improve streets for all users and varying abilities. - Support investment in new bicycle and walking facilities equitably distributed throughout the city
+- Support Complete Streets policies and multimodal level of service analysis to improve streets for all users and varying abilities. - Support investment in new bicycle and walking facilities equitably distributed throughout the city - Enact Vision Zero policy

 A. Develop a long-range multi-modal transportation planning strategy for Norwalk.